The awful arithmetic of America's overdose crisis may have gotten worse

 The Keystone state was ranked 32nd by the CDC for opioid deaths for 2014, with 8.5 per 100,000.
 But Ruhm concluded the Keystone State actually has the seventh highest rate of opioid deaths that year with 17.8 per 100,000.
 And, based on Ruhm’s calculations, it went from being the state with the 20th highest fatal heroin overdose rate to fourth.

+"These numbers are alarming and underscore the need to continue expanding treatment, education, awareness, and resources for law enforcement and health professionals," J.J.
+Abbott, press secretary for Pennsylvania Gov. Tom Wolf, wrote in an email to NBC News.
+"As part of the ongoing strategy to address the opioid crisis, the administration is working on creating a public facing data dashboard to centralize and streamline information regarding overdoses, prevention, and treatment from all of the different sources."

-Susan Shanaman of the Pennsylvania State Coroners Association, in an email to NBC News, said "there are many reasons that a Coroner may not list all the drugs on a death certificate," including federal and state privacy rules.
+That said, Susan Shanaman of the Pennsylvania State Coroners Association said "there are many reasons that a Coroner may not list all the drugs on a death certificate," including federal and state privacy rules.

-"The average family gets 20 copies of a death certificate of their loved one," she wrote.
+"The average family gets 20 copies of a death certificate of their loved one," she wrote in an email to NBC News.
 "These are used to close out bank accounts, transfer loan accounts, transfer titles to vehicles, claim insurance and the like.
 Not every family member wants the public to know what drugs were all found in the deceased."

 Hard-hit Ohio’s opioid death rate went from 18.2 per 100,000 (fifth highest in the country) to 20.5 per 100,000 (fourth highest in the country) in Ruhm’s report.